 Incompatible / Unreliable Computer Systems

-- Compatible Devices (computers), Operating Systems and Browsers
+- Incompatible Devices (computers), Operating Systems and Browsers

-- Computers full of Bloatware (many installed, usually free/downloaded programs, that use-up system resources)
+- Computers full of Bloatware (many free/downloaded programs that use-up system resources)

 - Computers with Viruses